DiegoRosales/Zybo_Sampler/README.md

 ### 5) Firmware workspace generation
 This stage will create a Vitis workspace and configure the BSP and the Project application.
 Note that you will still need to open the Vitis GUI to compile the firmware and program the board

+## Optional stages

+### Lint
+This stage only performs a simple compile to check for syntax errors.
+To run this stage you need to have passed at least stage 3)

 # Build instructions
 To build the project, you need to run one script using Vivado: `run.tcl`.